Nimâ Machouf: Career

-Activist
+Activism

 As a university student in Quebec, Machouf became involved in feminist and political movements and participated in the Marche du Pain et des Roses (Walk of Bread and Roses).
-Through her activism in student associations promoting international solidarity, she contributed to the creation of the Union of Progressive Forces in 2002.

 She has also maintained involvement in Montreal's Iranian community.
 Machouf sat for 8 years on the board of directors of Médecins du Monde.
-She also ran successfully in the municipal elections under the Projet Montréal banner in 2009.

 Machouf has also participated in missions in many countries in Africa and Central America.
 Among other things, she joined the international observation mission for the Mexican elections held in the summer of 2018.

-Candidate

-As a politician, Machouf has represented the New Democratic Party and makes climate change a central theme in her campaigns.
+Politics